104 Ecommerce Terms Retailers Need To Know

 - Purchasing links to your site

-34. Bounce Rate
+27. Bounce Rate

 The bounce rate for a website is a measure of how many people come to a website and leave after visiting just one page compared to the total number visiting a website.
 When you install Google Analytics on your website, you can easily view and track your bounce rate in the Analytics dashboard.

-35. Brand Board
+28. Brand Board

 A brand board is a visual representation of a website’s overall look and feel.
 A board includes brand fonts, colors, logos, and examples of images that align with the overall brand aesthetic.

-36. Cart Abandonment Rate (or Shopping Cart Abandonment Rate)
+31. Cart Abandonment Rate (or Shopping Cart Abandonment Rate)

 When a person adds items to a virtual shopping cart on a website and then leaves the site without making a purchase, it’s called abandoning the cart.
 To calculate your cart abandonment rate, divide the number of people who put items in a cart and left by the total number of people who placed items in the shopping cart.

 For example, if 1,000 people put items in a cart and 500 left without making a purchase, the cart abandonment rate is 50%, as 500/1000 = 50%.
 The average cart abandonment rate is almost 70%, but there are ways you can lower it.
 Read more about shopping cart abandonment rates and tips for reducing it.

 A chargeback is a return of funds to a customer who claims he or she received an inappropriate charge on a credit card.
 Card-issuing banks may enforce a chargeback when a dispute occurs between a cardholder and the business that collected funds from a credit card charge.

-38. Conversion Rate
+34. Conversion Rate

 To calculate a conversion rate, take the number of people who converted and divide that number by the total number of people reached.
 For example, if 1,000 people visited a website for an online course, and 100 people purchased the course, the conversion rate would be 10% as 100/1000 = 10%.